hyperledger/aries-mediator-service/README.md

 ### Mediator

 A mediator is just a special type of agent.
-In this case, the mediator is ACA-py, with a few special config params, into make it run as a "mediator" rather than a traditional agent.
+In this case, the mediator is ACA-Py, with a few special config params, into make it run as a "mediator" rather than a traditional agent.

-About 1/2 of the params for ACA-py are provided in `start.sh`, others are passed via a configuration file [mediator-auto-accept.yml](./acapy/configs/mediator.yml).
+About 1/2 of the params for ACA-Py are provided in `start.sh`, others are passed via a configuration file [mediator-auto-accept.yml](./acapy/configs/mediator.yml).
 Move them around as you see fit.
 Ones that are likely to change are better kept as environment variables.

+By default, ACA-Py is using [Aries Askar](https://github.com/hyperledger/aries-askar) and the related stored components for managing secure data and keys.
+If you want to use the older [Indy SDK](https://github.com/hyperledger/indy-sdk), you can edit (or override) the `--wallet-type` parameters in `start.sh` to be `--wallet-type indy`.
+If you change this after starting with Askar storage, make sure that you delete the database before proceeding (`docker volume rm aries-mediator-service_agency-wallet`).

 ### PostgreSQL

-[PostgreSQL](https://www.postgresql.org) is well known RDBMS.
+[PostgreSQL](https://www.postgresql.org) is a well known RDBMS.
 It is used by the mediator persist wallet information.
 Without it, the wallet would be reset every time the stack is restarted.
 The first time the mediator container runs it will create a database for its wallet and initialize the wallet state.

 ### Run It !